|The Great Iodine Debate|

 But the general use of iodine and iodine compounds in medicine has waned, as has its use as an additive in the food supply.
 Todayâs medical establishment is wary of iodine as are public health officials.
 Thyroidologists cite the W-C effect and warn that TSH (thyroid stimulating hormone) blood levels can rise with an iodine intake of one milligram or more.

 In a 2000 review paper on use of iodine as a water disinfectant, author Joe Hollowell notes that studies indicate marked individual sensitivity to iodine; the most vulnerable to adverse effects are those with underlying thyroid disease and previous low iodine intake.
 Problems from consumption of iodized waterâincluding both hypothyroidism and hyperthyroidismâusually resolve after consumption is discontinued.
-A safe dose is 1-2 grams per day, and most can tolerate much higher amounts without problems.19
+A safe dose is 1-2 milligrams per day, and most can tolerate much higher amounts without problems.19

 A challenge towards the reigning attitudes to iodine compounds came in 1997, when Dr. Guy Abraham, a former professor of obstetrics and gynecology at UCLA, mounted what he calls the Iodine Project.
 He had his company, Optimox Corporation, make Iodoral, the tablet form of Lugolâs solution (which combines iodine and potassium iodide), and he engaged two family practice physicians, Dr. Jorge Flechas (in 2000) in North Carolina and Dr. David Brownstein (in 2003) in Michigan to carry out clinical studies with high doses of the iodine compound.20 The projectâs hypothesis is that maintaining whole body sufficiency of iodine requires 12.5 mg a day, an amount similar to what the Japanese consume and over eighty times the RDI of 150 mcg.
 The conventional view is that the body contains 25-50 mg of iodine, of which 70-80 percent resides in the thyroid gland.
 Dr. Abraham concluded that whole body sufficiency exists when a person excretes 90 percent of the iodine ingested.
 He devised an iodine-loading test where one takes 50 mg iodine/potassium iodide and measures the amount excreted in the urine over the next twenty-four hours.
 He found that the vast majority of people retain a substantial amount of the 50 mg dose.
 Many require 50 mg per day for several months before they will excrete 90 percent of it.
 His studies indicate that, given a sufficient amount, the body will retain much more iodine than originally thought, 1,500 mg, with only 3 percent of that amount held in the thyroid gland.